 Participants will work with sensory awareness, imagination, different exercises from dance and bodywork, as well as specific research, and pass through the process of ‘being the animal’ towards its ‘humanization’.

-The work will provide each participant with specific tools that he/she may integrate into the development of their personal working practice.
+The work will provide each participant with specific tools that he/she may integrate into the development of their personal working and research practice.

 About the facilitator

 Lars Schmidt has worked internationally as actor and acting instructor.

 His main acting coach and mentor was Susan Batson, who is one of the most elaborate coaches of the artform in the world today, working with actors like Nicole Kidman or Juliette Binoche.

 Lars has been working for Susan as longtime assistant and as acting instructor.